nginxinc/kubernetes-ingress/docs/content/tutorials/custom-listen-ports.md

 ---
-title: Customze ports for NGINX Ingress Controller
+title: Customizing NGINX Ingress Controller Ports
 description: |
-  Customze ports for NGINX Ingress Controller
+  How to customize F5 NGINX Ingress Controller ports.
 weight: 1800
 doctypes: ["concept"]
 toc: true
-docs: "DOCS-1191"
 ---
-## Customizing the `listen` line in NGINX Ingress Controller.
+## Customizing NGINX Ingress Controller Ports

-This document will explain how to change the default ports that NGINX Ingress Controller is configured for, as well as add additional `listen` settings.
+This document explains how to change the default ports that NGINX Ingress Controller is configured to use, as well as how to add additional `listen` settings.
 For more information, please read the [NGINX Listen documentation](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen).

 ## Changing Default Ports

 By default, NGINX Ingress Controller listens on ports 80 and 443.
 These ports can be changed easily, but modifying the `listen` ports for your NGINX Ingress resources will require the editing of .tmpl files.

+If you are using NGINX Ingress Controller CRDs (virtualServer):
+- `nginx-plus-virtualserver.tmpl` for NGINX Plus
+- `nginx-virtualserver.tmpl` if using NGINX OSS

 If you are using `ingress` resource you will need to modify:
 - `nginx-plus-ingress.tmpl` if using NGINX Plus
 - `nginx-ingress.tmpl` if using NGINX OSS

-If you are using NGINX Ingress Controller CRDs (virtualServer):
-- `nginx-plus-virtualserver.tmpl` for NGINX Plus
-- `nginx-virtualserver.tmpl` if using NGINX OSS

-For this example, we will use the `nginx-virtualserver.tmpl` template to change the port from 80 to 85.
+In this example, we will use the `nginx-virtualserver.tmpl` template to change the port from 80 to 85.
 You can find the [nginx-virtualserver template files in our repository](https://github.com/nginxinc/kubernetes-ingress/tree/main/internal/configs/version2).

-In the following example we modify `nginx-virtualserver.tmpl` to change the port setting:
+We start by modifying `nginx-virtualserver.tmpl` to change the port setting:

 ```nginx
 server {